yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_install.md

 ## Review

-You have learned how to authorize your DevOps service to use the AMPLIFY Central DevOps APIs by way of AMPLIFY CLI.
+You have learned how to install AMPLIFY CLI and authorize your DevOps service to use the AMPLIFY Central DevOps APIs by way of AMPLIFY CLI.